HospitalRun/hospitalrun-frontend/README.md

     2. Create admin user:
         1. If you have just installed CouchDB and have no admin user, please run `./script/initcouch.sh` in the folder you cloned the HospitalRun repo.
 A user `hradmin` will be created with password: `test`.
         2. If you already have a CouchDB admin user, please run `./script/initcouch.sh USER PASS` in the folder you cloned the HospitalRun repo.  `USER` and `PASS` are the CouchDB admin user credentials.
 8. Copy the `server/config-example.js` to `server/config.js` in the folder you cloned the HospitalRun repo.
+If you already had a CouchDB admin user that you passed into the couch script (`./script/initcouch.sh USER PASS`), then you will need to modify the `couchAdminUser` and `couchAdminPassword` values in `server/config.js` to reflect those credentials.

 ### Experimental